The Politics

 There are several, as this is a wide-field problem:

-2. Punish Justin Trudeau's Liberal government of Canada for cancelling the only medical devices development program in Canada, a stupidly-dangerous and short-sighted action which has directly resulted in the premature deaths of over five percent (5%) of the population (U.S. and Canada) since 2017; and,
+Punish Justin Trudeau's Liberal government of Canada (now Mark Carney's) for cancelling the only medical devices development program in Canada, a stupidly-dangerous and short-sighted action which has directly resulted in the premature deaths of over five percent (5%) of the population (U.S. and Canada) since 2017; and,

-3. Amend U.S. policy to better facilitate strategic technology trade and development with U.S.-allied nations, especially within the energy and human and veterinary heathcare industrial sectors.
+Amend U.S. policy to better facilitate strategic technology trade and development with U.S.-allied nations, especially within the energy and human and veterinary heathcare industrial sectors, and especially those technologies which are patented.

 And if no one does anything?

-4. 10 million people die by 2038 from an almost completely curable disease;
+21 million people die by 2038 from an almost completely curable disease, imagine: no deaths by cancer at a population level; and,

-5. Ten trillion dollars ($10T) of economic advancements never get spent;
+47 trillion dollars ($47T) of economic advancements never get spent; and,

 Fun fact: the death toll is closer to 20 million since invention, which is like 5% of the total geographic population of the U.S. and Canada, solely because of bad bureaucratic policy changes, and bad governance actions.
 I'm using the National statistics on this page, by the way.